 1. A helihike on the Tasman Glacier

-For now I’ll just say that getting to witness the vast expanse of the Tasman Glacier up close had me completely enchanted.
+Getting to witness the vast expanse of the Tasman Glacier up close had me completely enchanted.
 I couldn’t get enough of the vivid pockets of blue deep in the ice, the sounds of streams whirling into the glacier and dramatic features like crevasses and moulins.

 2. Sit back and drink in the views